thedan04/curriculum/text_editing_101.rst

 Search and Replace
 ------------------
-``:%s/old/new/`` will replace the word old with the word new, only for the first instance of the word old on each line.
+To replace the word old with the word new, only for the first instance of the word old on each line.

+  :%s/old/new/

-``:%s/old/new/g`` will replace every instance of the word old with the word new in the current document.
+To  replace every instance of the word old with the word new in the current document.

+  :%s/old/new/g